What is Agile Methodology

 e) Iterative testing provides immediate insights into the product’s functionality

-f) Frequent reviews allow for a responsive and agile development process
+f) Frequent reviews allow for a responsive and Agile Development process

 Flexibility to Changing Requirements